 - This canvas formed part of the 'Mary Moser Room' at Frogmore where it remains to this day.
 In addition to her other duties, Mary Moser taught the daughters of George III and Queen Charlotte to draw, probably also at Frogmore House. - Not long after the completion of the Frogmore House commission, at the age of almost 50, Moser married.
 Like Angelica Kauffman, she carried on painting after her marriage.
 But unlike Kauffman, she ceased to work professionally.
-She did continue to exhibit as an honorary painter under her married name, Mary Lloyd. - The year of her marriage there was a surprising personal episode...
+She did continue to exhibit as an honorary painter under her married name, Mary Lloyd. - The year of her marriage there was a surprising, some might say shocking, personal episode that I referred to at the start.